MG977/GIS4schools-RS/_build/html/_sources/rs_fundamentals.rst.txt

 .. _Fig2_SAT:
 .. figure:: /Figure/Fig2_SAT.png

-	London (UK).
+	The London Eye (UK).
 The effect of spatial resolution on image detail and swath.

 Very high resolution cameras are typically needed for applications requiring great spatial detail of a particular site, such as mapping buildings damaged by an earthquake.
 Such cameras would generally be onboard of a Low Earth Orbit satellite and have a narrow swath.
 In such an orbit, images can only be acquired when the satellite passes over the area of interest.